firebase/firebase-ios-sdk/ReleaseTooling/README.md

 Optional common arguments:
-- `-updatePodRepo false`
+- `--no-update-pod-repo`
   - This is for speedups when `pod repo update` has already been run recently.

 For release engineers (Googlers packaging an upcoming Firebase release) these commands should also be used:
--  `-customSpecRepos sso://cpdc-internal/firebase`
+-  `--custom-spec-repos sso://cpdc-internal/firebase`
   - This pulls the latest podspecs from the CocoaPods staging area.
-- `-repoDir path` GitHub repo containing Template and Carthage json file inputs.
+- `--repo-dir path` GitHub repo containing Template and Carthage json file inputs.
-- `-carthageBuild true` Turns on generation of Carthage zips and json file updates.
+- `--enable-carthage-build` Turns on generation of Carthage zips and json file updates.
-- `-keepBuildArtifacts true` Useful for debugging and verifying the zip build contents.
+- `--keep-build-artifacts` Useful for debugging and verifying the zip build contents.

 Putting them all together, here's a common command to build a releaseable Zip file: